jeffcarbine/materia/README.md

   ],
 });

-objekt.set("test.name.first", "Joe"); // will conly cause the "test-name" bound element to re-render objekt.set("test.class", "new-class"); // will cause the "test" bound elements to re-render
+materia.set("test.name.first", "Joe"); // will conly cause the "test-name" bound element to re-render materia.set("test.class", "new-class"); // will cause the "test" bound elements to re-render
 ```

 ## Contributing